|85B.07||PROPERTY TAX EXEMPTION.|

 The legislature finds that objectives of sections 85B.01 to 85B.08 can best be accomplished by forming a public corporation to be known as Lake Superior Center Authority and that Lake Superior Center Authority be given the powers, rights, privileges, and immunities provided in sections 85B.01 to 85B.08, including the power to cooperate and contract with Lake Superior Center to the extent and for the purposes provided for in sections 85B.01 to 85B.08.

-Subd.
-2. Board of directors.
 The corporation is governed by a board of five directors.
 The term of a director, except as otherwise provided below, is six years.
 One of the five directors is the commissioner of the Department of Natural Resources.
 The other four members of the board shall be appointed by the governor.
 Two members of the initial board of directors shall be appointed for terms of four years, and two for terms of two years.
 Vacancies on the board shall be filled by appointment of the governor.
 Board members shall not be compensated for their service as board members other than to be reimbursed for reasonable expenses incurred in connection with their duties as board members.
-This reimbursement shall be reviewed each year by the commissioner of finance.
+This reimbursement shall be reviewed each year by the commissioner of management and budget.

 (b) The state is not liable for the obligations of the corporation.